microsoft/SATechnicalOnboarding/technical-onboarding-instructions.md

 **Why do this section?**

-Previously you created a GitHub repository that housed the materials needed to create your webapp.
+Previously you created a GitHub repository that housed the materials needed to create your web app.
 Now you’ll create a local copy (or clone) so you can modify the code on your system.
 Cloning repos is an important part of a developer’s work.
 Imagine you’re a software engineer in a large company, and all the engineers at your company are working on the same codebase.
 You wouldn’t want everyone to make changes to the source code at the same time – so everyone clones the source code to their own local repository, makes and tests the necessary changes, and pushes those changes to the source code when they are ready.
 This makes for greater organizational collaboration.

 1. Open the GitHub Desktop App